EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 No UAD_1 is provided, so UAD_1 is absent from message_1.

-Message_1 is constructed, as the CBOR Sequence of the CBOD data items above.
+Message_1 is constructed, as the CBOR Sequence of the CBOR data items above.

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_1 =